 If your company has a word trademark, a design trademark (aka, logo) or other form of trademark that it would like to register, the Royse Law Firm can help.
-We advise clients about potential conflicts with other trademarks, we handle direct registrations in the U.S., and we undertake extensions of U.S. applications and registrations to International Registrations under international trademark treaties that provide registrations in other countries.
+We advise clients about potential conflicts with other trademarks, and we handle direct registrations in the U.S. We also undertake extensions of U.S. applications and registrations to International Registrations under international trademark treaties that provide registrations in other countries.
 We also deal with all manner of trademark and related disputes, including domain name disputes, and litigation when necessary.

 From our extensive experience in this area, we have found that clients are best advised to consider strategic branding issues before they turn to actual clearance and applications to register particular words, designs and slogans with the US Patent and Trademark Office (USPTO).
-What follows is based on our experience as applied to strategic branding issues.
-We will use the term “trademark” to apply both to products and to services, even though brands for services are more technically described as “service marks.”
+In the following we use the term “trademark” to apply both to products and to services, even though brands for services are more technically described as “service marks.”

 Strength of Trademark

 Clients will often approach us about registering proposed word marks that are suggestive (or even descriptive) of their proposed products or services.
 We understand the business impulse to be suggestive in the choice of a word mark.
 When a company is starting out, or when an established company is trying to launch a new product or a new service, terms that are suggestive help greatly in connecting with potential customers.
 If you’re looking to brand yourselves as specialists in some kind of technology, for example, “____ Tech” announces that.